alexconst/vim-pajema/README.md

 **Preview**
 Type `,h` and the file gets converted to html.
 Type `,p` and the html opens in your browser.
 Enable the option and everytime you save the markdown file a new html file is generated.
-Tile vim and firefox side by side and you can now live edit your file.
+Tile vim and firefox side by side and you can now live edit your markdown file.

 **Conversion**
 Type `,j` and the sensible Pandoc markdown gets converted to a Jekyll compatible markdown.